 We worked up our agreement where John would have visitation rights but no decision making or responsibility.
 And for the next four years, we tried having a baby.
 We had our differences, we had our fun trying, we had our disappointment and arguments, but through thick and thin and many trials and tribulations, John stuck by me and four years later later, my son Luke Virgil was born.

-Today Luke is 8 months and being a single mom is of course not easy as I never thought it would be.
+Today Luke is 6 years old and being a single mom is of course not easy as I never thought it would be.
 I feel like I live and breathe being a mom, and there are times I want to pull my hair out of my head.
-There’s no relief and if I want to get anything done, I have to take time off work when the nanny or day care is in place.
-I’m tired, I don’t have any time to myself and I haven’t bought myself anything since I was pregnant.
+There’s no relief and if I want to get anything done, I have to take time off work when school is out.
+I’m tired, I don’t have any time to myself and I haven’t bought myself anything for a long time.
 While I have a steady job, I worry about money on a completely different level now.
 But I don’t regret the decision to do this on my own, not one bit.
 The joy my son brings me is immeasurable and indescribable.
 And I found out, I’m stronger than I ever thought I was.
 There is of course wonderful support, my sisters, my mom, my amazing friends so I know I’m not alone.

 If there is any woman out there reading this and deciding on if they could do this or not, the only answer I can say is if you really want it, you will find a way, you will find the time, you will find the money, you will find the strength.
 You are stronger than you think and you will be surprised at all the resources, love and support you will get.
 Go for it, and embrace motherhood as it’s the greatest gift you can give yourself.